Labour keep control in West Yorkshire

 In Bradford, former leader Ian Greenwood is back on the council, after being voted out six years ago.

-Labour still has 20 seats, the Tories gained one to 22 and the Independents lost two to finish with seven.
+Labour still has 20 seats, the Tories gained one and now hold 22, and the Independents lost two to finish with seven.

-The Lib Dems lost one seat and also has seven while the Greens lost one and of its three seats.
+The Lib Dems lost one seat, reducing their total to seven, while the Greens lost one of their three seats.

-Bradford council leader Susan Hinchcliffe said: "I think we have worked hard here, we have achieved some positive steps forward over the last year in terms of getting the Odeon progressed.

-"We've got Bradford confirmed as a stop on Northern Powerhouse Rail, and we have got 3,000 people into work.
+Bradford council leader Susan Hinchcliffe said: "We've got Bradford confirmed as a stop on Northern Powerhouse Rail, and we have got 3,000 people into work.

 "All that shows that we mean business in Bradford."

-In Wakefield Labour now has 52 seats and the Conservatives 11.
+In Wakefield, Labour now has 52 seats and the Conservatives have 11.